sambanova/ai-starter-kit/function_calling/README.md

 ### Set up the generative model

-The next step is to set up your environment variables to use one of the models available from SambaNova.
-If you're a current SambaNova customer, you can deploy your models with SambaStudio.
-If you are not a SambaNova customer, you can self-service provision API endpoints using SambaNova Cloud.
+The next step is to set up your environment variables to use one of the inference models available from SambaNova.
+You can obtain a free API key through SambaNova Cloud.
+Alternatively, if you are a current SambaNova customer, you can deploy your models using SambaStudio.

 - **SambaNova Cloud (Option 1)**: Follow the instructions [here](../README.md#use-sambanova-cloud-option-1) to set up your environment variables.
     Then, in the [config file](./config.yaml), set the llm `api` variable to `"sncloud"` and set the `select_expert` config depending on the model you want to use.